Aharonov-Bohm effect, local field interaction, and Lorentz invariance: Conclusion

 \section{Conclusion}

 Since the discovery of the AB effect, it has become a common notion that a framework based on the local action of fields is impossible in quantum mechanics.
-Here we have provided an alternative, unified framework based on the Lorentz-covariant field-interaction, which shows that the AB effect can be universally described in terms of local interaction of fields.
+Here we have provided an alternative, unified framework based on the Lorentz-covariant field-interaction.
+It shows that the AB phase shift can be universally described in terms of the local interaction of fields.
 Our result does not reduce the significance of the AB effect, nor that of its various applications, such as the concept of gauge field.
 It suggests, however, the following crucial change in our understanding of the electromagnetic interaction in quantum theory.
 First, vector potential is eliminated in our scheme, and thus, the force-free AB effect can be explained purely in terms of local field interactions.
 This possibility was recently addressed with some specific examples by Vaidman~\cite{vaidman12}.
 Our result shows, in a general way, that there is no physical effect in the absence of a local overlap of fields.
 Second, our study restores the equivalence of the potential-based and the field-interaction-based schemes in quantum theory of electromagnetic interactions.
-The equivalence is already present in the Lagrangian of the system, and therefore, there is no reason to discard the field-interaction approach for a quantum mechanical treatment of the interaction.
-Third, the AB effect can be described in a unified framework independent of the reference frame, without a need for distinction of its types~\cite{batelaan09}.
+The equivalence is already present in the Lagrangian of the system, and therefore, there is no reason to discard the field-interaction approach for treating a quantum mechanical problem.
+Third, the AB effect can be described in a unified framework independent of the reference frame, without a need for distinction of its type~\cite{batelaan09}.
 With this unified viewpoint, the principle of relativity is fully restored.
 Fourth, there is no freedom to choose a gauge for a potential in our scheme, simply because the Lagrangian is uniquely determined by the field strengths.
 This is also closely connected to the fact that the flux-dependent local phase variation is uniquely determined in an Aharonov-Bohm loop~\cite{kang12}.
-Finally, it is straightforward to apply the Lorentz-covariant field-interaction framework for the electric AB effect.
+Finally, it is straightforward to apply the Lorentz-covariant field-interaction framework to the electric AB effect.
 This implies that all kind of the AB effect can be described in a unified approach.
-Together with the issue of shielding, further experimental efforts are necessary to verify the validity of the locality of the AB effect.